Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

 We first treat the case where $f$ is projective.
-Recall that, from proposition \ref{Pcotransversality}, we know that $Ex(\Delta_*^*)$ is an isomorphism as soon as $g$ is an open immersion.
-In particular, given any open immersion $j:U \rightarrow X$, denoting by $\Delta_U$ the pullback of $\Delta$ along $j$, we can check that $j^*Ex(\Delta_*^*)$ can be identified with $Ex((\Delta_U)_*^*)$ through exchange isomorphisms.
-Thus, according to the Zariski separation property (\textit{cf.} proposition \ref{prop:loc=>sepx cdh}), we can assume that $X$ is affine.
-Then $f$ can be factored into a closed immersion $Y \rightarrow \PP^n_X$ and the projection $p:\PP^n_X \rightarrow X$ so that the preceding lemma and assumption (i) concludes.
+According to Proposition \ref{prop:loc=>sepx cdh}, $\T'$ satisfies the Zariski separation property.
+Using the \bc property, we see that the problem is local in $X$ so that we can assume $X$ is affine.
+Then $X$ admits an ample line bundle and there exists an integer $n>0$ such that $f$ can be factored (\cite[(5.5.4)(ii)]{EGA2}) into a closed immersion $i:Y \rightarrow \PP^n_X$ and the projection $p_n:\PP^n_X \rightarrow X$.
+Thus, assertion (1) and assumption (i) allow us to conclude.

-To treat the general case, we argue by noetherian induction on $Y$, assuming that for any proper closed subscheme $T$ of $Y$, the result is known for the composite square $(\Delta \Theta)$ of the two cartesian squares:
+To treat the general case, we argue by noetherian induction on $Y$, assuming that for any proper closed subscheme $T$ of $Y$, the result is known for the restriction of $f$ to $T$.
+In fact, the case $T=\varnothing$ is obvious because $\T(\varnothing)=0$.